ferxio/Array4/README.md

 frontier conditions.
- The module is a set of functions to simplify the management of arrays in problems related with Reaction-Difusion Systems with constant Difusion Coefficient or with tensorial coeffi- cient X_ as
+ The module is a set of functions to simplify the management of arrays in problems related with Reaction-Difusion Systems with constant Difusion Coefficient or with tensorial coefficient X_ as
                   div(X_ grad(u)).